 Agenda Item 3 - 21-0648 BATA Ad Hoc Recovery Committee Report A report on BATA's Response to Impacts from the COVID-19 pandemic and recommended actions for Authority considerations.
 The COVID-19 pandemic has had a dramatic impact on toll traffic and revenues over the last year.
-Following the issuances of State and county- and recommended actions for Authority considerations.
-The COVID-19 pandemic has had a dramatic impact on toll traffic and 1 1 The COVID-19 pandemic has had a dramatic impact on toll traffic and revenues over the last year.
-Following the issuances of State and county level shelter-in-place orders in mid-March 2020, toll traffic dropped 40 percent below prior years' traffic levels with a significant negative impa on toll revenues.
-Further, on March 31, 2020, the State removed cash to collectors from the toll booths for health and safety reasons, necessitatin the rapid deployment of all-electronic tolling (AET) by BATA.
+Following the issuances of State and countyand recommended actions for Authority considerations.
+The COVID-19 pandemic has had a dramatic impact on toll traffic and 1 1 level shelter-in-place orders in mid-March 2020, toll traffic dropped 40 percent below prior years' traffic levels with a significant negative impact on toll revenues.
+Further, on March 31, 2020, the State removed cash toll collectors from the toll booths for health and safety reasons, necessitating the rapid deployment of all-electronic tolling (AET) by BATA.
 With the reductions in revenues caused by the pandemic, BATA adopted an austere FY 2021 operating and capital budget in June 2020.
 For the first time, BATA had an operating deficit that required a draw its reserve to cover all operating expenses to maintain the safe operations and repair of the bridges.
 The Rehabilitation Program was significantly reduced in the near-term to prioritize on-going operations, maintenance and inspections and a limited number of projects in construction and near delivery.
 More recently, toll traffic has recovered to approximately 80 percent of pre- pandemic levels in total, but recovery has been uneven across individual bridges, with substantially less traffic returning on the southern bridges.
 Of additional concern is the sustained reduction in high-occupancy vehicles and transit riders traveling across the bay and possible ramifications to future traffic congestion on the bridges.
 In June 2020, Chair Haggerty appointed the BATA Recovery Ad Hoc Working Group to assist the Authority in understanding the impacts of the COVID-19 pandemic on the BATA toll bridges and approaches and to guide the Authority and Caltrans in addressing these impacts on bridge operations, maintenance, and rehabilitation.
 The Ad Hoc Working Group reviewed the impact of the pandemic and BATA's initial response in three areas: I. Toll Revenues and Toll Bridge Operations, Maintenance and Rehabilitation II.
 Tolling Operations III.
 Traffic Operations on Bridges and Approaches